Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges

 Are we good human beings?
 Of course we are---what a silly question, right?
-And yet, in the relativity of everything, many people of this world might not share our opinion about ourselves, finding a flaw here and a flaw there.
-And if they cared to dig deep enough, who knows how much would be really left of that shiny front that we got for the world---and for ourselves for that matter.
+And yet, in the relativity of everything, many people of this world might not share our opinion about ourselves, finding a flaw here and a weakness there.
+And if they cared to dig deep enough, who knows how much would be really left of that shiny front that we are exhibiting for the world---and for ourselves for that matter.

 That's why we are so elegantly selective about what is presentable and what is not about ourselves.
 If we were not, we might get depressed like hell, losing much of that enthusiasm, zest for life, that drive and inspiration to take an active part in the events of life.

 Thus, by that same phrase "in the relativity of everything", what we have cherry-picked as the truth about us is also a right choice, whether a lie, a truth, or only a half-truth, for all the goodness it does to keep our emotional batteries charged.
 In a strictly philosophical sense, whatever we say to ourselves is a lie anyway ---so, why not make it a white one?

 Indeed, folks, whether we say that life is an "exciting journey" or that it "sucks"---it's a lie, a deliberate fabrication, a positionality, so we can't go wrong by slapping a good coat of white paint on it.
 Then life has ways of thanking us for that.